Pearls from artists* # 527

 Jed Perl in Authority and Freedom: A Defense of the Arts

 Comments are welcome!

 Posted on October 5, 2022, in 2022, An Artist's Life, Inspiration, Pearls from Artists, Quotes, Studio and tagged accept, activity, artists, calling, concentration, creative, describing, determinedly, divine, echoes, entering, experience, figure, Francoise Gilot, imperative, inevitability, inner, Jed Perl, meaning, mistress, modern, Moslems, mosque, necessity, originally, outside, painting, Picasso, priest, question, recoil, religious, remains, response, sacred space, significance, spaces, special, spirits, stamina, Studio, summons, vocatio, vocation, wherever, wondering.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 527.